 - Construction loans available (89% financing)

-- The option of either fixed rate or adjustable rate
+- The option of either a fixed rate or an adjustable rate

 Besides these terms, Citizens Bank physician mortgage loans do have certain limitations.
 These include:

 - Physicians who are 10 years out of residency cannot qualify

 - The maximum debt-to-income ratio is 40%

 - Licensed residents, interns, and fellows can only borrow up to $600,00

 - Unlicensed residents, interns, and fellows can only borrow up to $400,00